kclyu/rpi-webrtc-streamer-deb/README.md

 # Rpi WebRTC Streamer Package

 This Repo is for testing the deb package of rpi-webrtc-streamer.
-Because it is for RWS testing, it may show unstable result.
 For more information on rpi-webrtc-streamer, please refer to this [Rpi-WebRTC-Streamer Repo](https://github.com/kclyu/rpi-webrtc-streamer).

 ## Supported Hardware